gioblu/PJON/devices/sensors/LEDAR/README.md

 ```
 Many LEDARs can be connected to the same [SoftwareBitBang](../../../strategies/SoftwareBitBang/README.md) bus.
 Each LEDAR is running an instance of the PJON protocol stack with its own configurable device id, so many can coexist on the same medium.

-Its detection method is based on the interesting ability of LEDs, if hit by light, to produce a tiny amount of electricity, thanks to the photo-electric effect, and a usable voltage range for the ATtiny85's ADC.
+Its detection method is based on two interesting characteristics of LEDs:
+- If hit by light, LEDs produce a tiny amount of electricity, thanks to the photo-electric effect.
+- LEDs used as detectors are generally more sensitive to the frequency they emit if used as emitters, making a couple of identical LEDs generally used for lighting, in two extremely efficient wireless transceivers that can be used for reflectometry and for wireless communication.

 Its sampling method is based on reflectometry and on two different samples:
 - Background noise or ambient light sample `B`